 If the infestation is of a size or location that considerable disturbance of the tents is inevitable, you should not deal with the problem yourself.
-If you feel you cannot or do not wish to carry out treatment yourself, we can give you an estimate to carry it out for you.
+If you feel you cannot or do not wish to carry out treatment yourself, we can give you an estimated price to carry it out for you.
 If you receive benefits, we may be able to carry out work for you free of charge.

 If the rash is serious or doesn't clear within two to three days, see your doctor.
 You can get some relief by applying calamine lotion or a proprietary cold spray from a chemist.

 If you have an infestation in a tree covered by a tree preservation order (TPO) or in a conservation area, you must not carry out any treatment without consulting us first.

 If you think you may have an infestation on your land but are not sure, we would be happy to investigate.

 If you see any infestation on land within the Borough, please let us know by emailing email@example.com or telephoning 01329 236100.